aka014/Formation-and-Manipulation-of-Digital-Search-Trees-and-Graphs-Derived-from-Program-Stacks/README.md

 The problem is solved having i=2 and j=4.

-Homework requirements can be seen in the PDF file.
+Homework requirements are available in the PDF file.